-Many air purifiers, however, use fans within them to suck and in and blow out air through their filters or reaction chambers.
-You can actually build your own air purifier using an air filter and fan only if you are a DIY enthusiast.
+Many air purifiers, however, use fans within them to suck in and blow out air through their filters or reaction chambers.
+You can actually build your own air purifier using an air filter and fan but only if you are a DIY enthusiast.

 Difference Between Air Purifiers and Revitalizers

 Finally on the list of questions I found people frequently ask about how different devices differ from air purifiers, is the air revitalizer.
 Air revitalizers are somewhat similar to wet air scrubbers but are much smaller and designed for home use.